 It involves drawing spontaneous or impulsive, flowing lines then rounding their intersections to create intricate, neuron-like patterns, that can symbolise a resolution of personal challenges.

-- Therapy / Meditation: Although Taff Rocks are not art therapists, we understand and have experienced the therapeutic benefits of participating in many art processes.
+Therapy/Meditation: Although Taff Rocks are not art therapists, we understand and have experienced the therapeutic properties of participating in many art processes.
 It can be used for quiet reflection and is often described as a form of doodling.

 Research has also shown that this art form can benefit: